beatlabs/harvester/README.md

 # harvester

 Harvest configuration, watch and notify subscriber

 ## TODOs

+- harvester builder
 - Support nesting (structs...)
 - Consul log to std log...
-- Support change events which can be fired
+- OPTIONAL: Support change events which can be fired (chan with change...)
+- Error handling
+    - Logging
+    - return chan error and let the client handle it